Keyri-Co/keyri-android-whitelabel-sdk/README.md

 ### Option 1: Use built-in functionality to delegate authentication to SDK

 You can use AuthWithScannerActivity with ActivityResult API or onActivityResult.
-All you need to pass is App Key, Public User ID and Payload with AuthWithScannerActivity.APP_KEY, AuthWithScannerActivity.PUBLIC_USER_ID and AuthWithScannerActivity.PAYLOAD extra identifiers:
+All you need to pass is App Key, Public User ID (Optional) and Payload with AuthWithScannerActivity.APP_KEY, AuthWithScannerActivity.PUBLIC_USER_ID and AuthWithScannerActivity.PAYLOAD extra identifiers:

 ```kotlin